 - Halifax Road and Neale House apartments - £276

 - Fully-furnished room, with bed, desk, chair and storage space

 - En suite or shared washing and toilet facilities

 - Use of shared kitchen space (self-contained flat has own kitchenette)

 - Heating, power and lighting to agreed College standards

-- Daily cleaning of common ares and weekly cleaning of bedrooms
+- Weekly cleaning of common areas and bedrooms

 - Basic cover for Personal Possessions Insurance